cydanix/nano-iam/README.md

 ## Database Schema

-You can create the minimal schema programmatically using the `Repo::create_schema()` method:
+### Using Migrations (Recommended)

+The recommended way to set up the database schema is using SQLx migrations:

 ```rust
 use nano_iam::repo::Repo;